-Due to the COVID-19 pandemic, program implementation was delayed until February 11, 2021.
-The Probation Department has referred a total of fifteen (15) youth to the first cohort of the program.
-Currently, we have seven (7) youth actively participating in the program.
-Of the seven (7) youth, four (4) have secured employment through the following participating employers; Rancho San Miguel, H & W, Taco Bell, and 7-11.
+The Probation Department has referred a total of twenty-nine (29) youth to the program between July 2021 and April 2022.
+Of those referrals, there were nine (9) youth that actively participated in the program.
+Of the nine (9) youth, six (6) have secured employment through the following participating employers; Rancho San Miguel, Food-4-Less, Grocery Outlet, and 7-11.
 The remaining three (3) are slotted to secure gainful employment soon.